calvindotsg/web-test/README.md

 ## Overview

-This Python project is an enhancement of a web scraping tool designed to extract specific elements from a website based on a list of keywords.
+For the purpose of automated web testing with Selenium, this Python project is a web scraping tool designed to extract specific elements from a website based on a list of keywords.
 It navigates to a specific search URL, takes a screenshot, and captures text elements.
 All configurations and parameters, such as the website URL and the text to find, are now loaded from a YAML configuration file.
 Metrics are stored in an output CSV file.

 ## Technologies Used